Internet companies report biggest-ever denial of service operation

-Alphabet Inc-owned Google said in a blog post published Tuesday that its cloud services had parried an avalanche of rogue traffic more than seven times the size of the previous record-breaking attack thwarted last year.
+Alphabet-owned Google said in a blog post published on Tuesday (Oct 10) that its cloud services had parried an avalanche of rogue traffic more than seven times the size of the previous record-breaking attack thwarted last year.

 Internet protection company Cloudflare Inc said the attack was "three times larger than any previous attack we've observed."
 Amazon.com Inc's web services division also confirmed being targeted by "a new type of distributed denial of service (DDoS) event."